lyleokoth/oryks-code-coverage/README.md

 ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white)
 ![Ubuntu](https://img.shields.io/badge/Ubuntu-E95420?style=for-the-badge&logo=ubuntu&logoColor=white)

 This GitHub Action shows code Coverage for a given python project using Pytest Coverage.
 To use this action, your project must have tests written using pytest and stored in a test folder.
+You can read about how it was developed over at [How To Create a GitHub Action that Shows Code Coverage using Pytest](https://medium.com/@lyle-okoth/creating-a-pytest-github-action-that-shows-code-coverage-b0d11655b748)

 ![](oryks-coverage-run.png)